 - Hacking and unauthorized access and intrusion to 3rd party and/or legally protected computer networks or devices

-- Online impersonation (such as email phishing, spoofing, and spear-phishing crimes, or fraudulent and look alike websites, even fake and malicious social media profiles in another entity's name with intent to defraud, intimidate, or threaten ANY persons or entities)
+- Online impersonation (such as email phishing, spoofing, and spear-phishing crimes, or fraudulent and look-alike websites, even fake and malicious social media profiles in another entity's name with the intent to defraud, intimidate, or threaten ANY persons or entities)

 - Digital copyright and trademark infringement